onesoft-sudo/.github/profile/README.md

 ## Hi stranger! 👋

 This is OneSoftNet (OSN).
-We're a software foundation that focuses on open source development.
+We're an organization that focuses on open source development.
 Are you interested?
 Email at team@onesoftnet.eu.org for more information!

 **Contributing** - is the easiest way to get involved.
 You can fork one of the repositories and then start making changes.
 Once, you're happy with them, you can create a pull request.
 The project maintainers will review your changes and if everything looks OK then it will be merged.